braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/create.md

 After you've finished building the last of your campaign, review it's details, [test it]({{ site.baseurl }}/user_guide/message_building_by_channel/content_cards/testing/), then send it!

-# Things to Know
+## Things to Know

 The following capabilities are not yet supported for Content Cards:

 - Connected Content
 - Vouchers
 - Frequency Capping
-- Re-ordering Content Cards from Your Braze account
+- Re-ordering Content Cards from the Braze UI
 - Post-launch Edits

 {% alert warning %}